 I see it a lot.
-Business owners constantly fighting to get ahead, increase profits, and grow their brands.
-And they’re so focused on their business goals that they almost never take the time to enjoy themselves, or the money they’ve managed to earn.
+Business owners constantly fight to get ahead, increase profits, and grow their brands.
+They’re so focused on their business goals that they rarely take time to enjoy themselves, or the money they’ve earned.

 Is it worth it?
-After all, money doesn’t buy you happiness, but with all the possibilities money can bring us, the sentiment is pretty similar.
-Well, the research is in, and we can conclusively tell you that all the money in the world doesn’t mean anything if you don’t also take the time to enjoy it.
+After all, money doesn’t buy you happiness.
+With all the possibilities money can bring us, the sentiment is pretty similar.
+The research is in.
+We can conclusively tell you that all the money in the world doesn’t mean anything if you don’t take the time to enjoy it.

 Harvard Business School professor Ashley Whillans conducted a study with nearly 100,000 working adults from all over the world to look into a phenomenon that’s called “time poverty.”
 It describes the feeling of not having enough time to focus on work along with other social activities.